Four Communities

-The Four Communities Fire Department is a dedicated all-volunteer organization committed to serving the residents and businesses of Sharpes, Cocoa, Frontenac, and Port St. John on Florida's Space Coast.
-Since 1951, we've been providing vital fire rescue, prevention, preparedness, response, and recovery services to our community.
+Founded in 1951, The Four Communities Fire Department started by providing Fire and Emergency rescue service to the residents and visitors of Sharpes, Williams Point, Frontenac, and City Point in unincorporated Brevard County Florida.
+Since our founding, our volunteers have been providing vital fire rescue, prevention, and community services to our local area and throughout Brevard County.
 As a non-profit corporation, we proudly partner with Brevard County Fire Rescue as first-due responders in our North-central Brevard County run area.
 Together, we strive to ensure the safety and well-being of our community.

 Our Proud Achievements